-- 7.5 Corporate Directors are responsible for ensuring that all contracts relating to functions for which they are responsible are managed in accordance with a risk and contract management framework appropriate to the risk, value and impact of the contract.
-Corporate Directors are responsible for ensuring that these arrangements are kept up to date for the life of the contract. - 7.6 For every contract managed in their directorate Corporate Directors are responsible for appointing a Responsible Officer, at an appropriate level for the risk, value and impact of the contract, to manage the contract. - 7.7 In preparing the risk and contract management arrangements for a contract, and managing the contract, the Responsible Officer should follow the procedures set out in the Guidance. - 7.8 Corporate Directors are responsible for identifying significant contracts in their Directorate and ensuring that they are maintained in a corporate register of significant contracts.

-Significant Contracts are defined as those few, but important contracts critical to the Council's business objectives, financial stability and/or reputation, such as:

-- 7.8.1 contracts critical to the Council's delivery of statutory duties; - 7.8.2 contracts that pose significant risk (reputation and/or financial) and/or would have a significant impact in the event of relationship breakdown or supplier failure; - 7.8.3 contracts that, in the context of the Directorate budget and its ordinary contracts, are of significant value. - 7.9 Corporate Directors are responsible for ensuring that Significant Contracts managed in their Directorate are regularly reviewed in their Management Team and for making an exception report with an action plan to the Corporate Management Team on at least a guarterly basis. - 7.10 The Assistant Director Commissioning and Procurement is responsible for making a report at least annually to the Corporate Management Team of the issues raised with Significant Contracts during the year and an assessment of the implementation of actions included in Directorate exception report action plans.
+- 14.4 Directors are responsible for ensuring that all Relevant Contracts relating to functions for which they are responsible are managed in accordance with a risk and contract management framework appropriate to the risk, value and impact of the contract.
+Directors are responsible for ensuring that these arrangements are kept up to date for the life of the Relevant Contract. - 14.5 For every Relevant Contract managed in their directorate Directors are responsible for appointing a Responsible Officer, at an appropriate level for the risk, value and impact of the Relevant Contract, to manage it. . - 14.6 In preparing the risk and contract management arrangements for a Relevant Contract, and managing the Relevant Contract, the Responsible Officer should follow the procedures set out in the Guidance. - 14.7 Directors are responsible for identifying significant Relevant Contracts in their Directorate and ensuring that they are maintained in a corporate register of significant Relevant Contracts. - 14.8 Significant Contracts are defined as those few, but important agreements critical to the Council's business objectives, financial stability and/or reputation, such as: - 14.8.1 Contracts critical to the Council's delivery of statutory duties; - 14.8.2 Contracts that pose significant risk (reputation and/or financial) and/or would have a significant impact in the event of relationship breakdown or supplier failure; - 14.8.3 Contracts that, in the context of the Directorate budget and its ordinary contracts, are of significant value. - 14.9 Directors are responsible for ensuring that Significant Contracts managed in their Directorate are regularly reviewed in their Management Team and for making areport with an action plan to the Corporate Management Team on at least a quarterly basis. - 14.10 The Assistant Director Commissioning and Procurement is responsible for making a report at least annually to the Corporate Management Team of the issues raised with Significant Contracts during the year and an assessment of the implementation of actions included in Directorate exception report action plans.